AVATeR: Annotation Viewer and Tools for (PocketBook) e-Readers

 Linux

 Two Debian versions exist: a standard version and a compatible version for older Buster-based distros.
-Aside from the dependencies, the latter omits the ability to cancel running backups.
 Distinguish either version using their Qt dependency (open Help > About, 5.15+ is the standard version).

 - Standard : Debian Bullseye (i.e. Ubuntu 20+) or newer